GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 ### Development Flow
 1. Open PR.
 Unit and style checks will run automatically.
 1. Maintainer's `/gcbrun` comment triggers CI process (below) in CI project.
-1. Fix anything that is causing the build to fail (this could include adding build steps).
+1. Fix anything that is causing the build to fail (this could include adding new build steps if necessary).
 1. On successful CI run pushes artifacts to the artifacts project.
-Images go to GCR, JARs go to GCS with a `BUILD_ID` prefix.
+Images go to GCR, JARs go to GCS with a `SHORT_SHA` prefix.

 ### Deployment Flow
 1. Cut and tag a release branch and run `cd/release.yaml` this runs the CI process again